-In BriefPhysicians at the Children's Hospital of Philadelphia worked with 23 week-old lambs to in order test a synthetic device that imitates a woman's uterus, hoping to limit mortality and disease in premature children that are born before 37 weeks.
+In BriefPhysicians at the Children's Hospital of Philadelphia worked with 105-day-old lambs in order to test a synthetic device that imitates a woman's uterus, hoping to limit mortality and disease in premature children that are born before 37 weeks.

 Creating an artificial womb would be a feat of monumental proportions, as premature birth is the leading cause of death for newborns.
 And this week, Philadelphia physicians made significant strides towards a world where synthetic wombs are a reality.
 While the new development isn’t exactly an artificial womb tank, physicians have created a uterus-like “biobag” that is capable of sustaining premature fetal lambs very soon after they begin development.